laerkevh/SparePartsInventoryAssistant/README.md

-# SparePartsInventoryAssistant

-This program asks the user which spare part they need and checks if it is available in the inventory.
-The parts list is stored in an array (hydraulic pump, PLC module, servo motor).

-* If the user types one of the parts exactly (case-sensitive), the program says it is available and ends.
-* If the part is not found, the program says it is not available and asks again.
-* If the user types a special question ("Do you actually have any parts?" or "Is there anything in stock at all?"), the program shows how many parts are in stock and lists them all.

-The program uses branching (if/else), loops (while, foreach), arrays, and string interpolation to practice basic C# skills.
+# Spare Parts Inventory Assistant

+This Week 3 assignment was about creating a simple text-based assistant that helps a user check whether a spare part is available in the inventory.
+The program keeps asking the user which part they need until a valid part is entered.

+The inventory contains three parts:

+- hydraulic pump
+- PLC module
+- servo motor

+The assistant:

+- greets the user,
+- repeatedly asks which part they need,
+- checks if the input matches one of the known parts,
+- prints a positive message if the part exists and then exits,
+- prints a negative message if the part does not exist,
+- handles two special questions by listing all available parts.

+The program uses a `while` loop, string comparison, and simple console I/O.